-If you have a non-emergency situation and reside in Waukesha County in one of the 24 municipalities we dispatch for (Police - Fire/EMS) you can dial 262-446-5070.
-If you don’t see your community in the list we dispatch for click here to see some of the surrounding departments non-emergency numbers.
+If you have a non-emergency situation and reside in Waukesha County in one of the municipalities we dispatch for, you can dial 262-446-5070.
+If you don’t see your community in the list we dispatch for, please see surrounding departments non-emergency numbers.
 If you still cannot find what you are looking for please call us and we will attempt to assist you.

 Can I dial 911 from a payphone?

 Yes.
 Calls to 9-1-1 from payphones are provided at no charge.

 Can the 9-1-1 PSAP communicate with the speech and/or hearing impaired?
 Or what if the 9-1-1 caller doesn't speak English?

 All workstations at WCC are equipped with Telecommunication Device for the Deaf (TDD) that allows typed (text) communication with people who are hearing and/or speech impaired.

 If a caller does not speak English, our center has access to Language Line Services that provide 24/7 over-the-phone interpretation of over 175 different languages.
 The process of getting an interpreter on the phone with the caller takes generally less than one minute.

 Is it possible to send a Text Message to 9-1-1?

 YES!
 You can send a text message to 9-1-1.
 Call if you can, text if you can't.